frankill/Jredis/README.md

 redis Client implemented in Julia.
-Draw on this package  https://github.com/jkaye2012/Redis.jl.git

-mail : 274510919@qq.com
+Partial features of Redis